yeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee/graalcraft/README.md

 Modern versions of Minecraft running in WASM using GraalVM!

 # What we will have
-Support for many different Minecraft versions
+1. Support for many different Minecraft versions/n
-Easily modifiable source code
+2. Easily modifiable source code/n
-Prebuilt WASM files
+3. Prebuilt WASM files/n
 (Maybe) Mod Support through Forge

 # How to help